 - Wicking, Non-Cotton Long Underwear Top and Bottom

 - Sleeping Pad

-- Day Pack to fit all of the above and use for scenarios
+- Day Pack to fit all of the above and have with you each day

-Another Note: Over the years a custom has begun of students using colorful and/or bizarre pajama bottoms to create a soft collar or splint for their patient.
+Note: A custom has begun of students using colorful and/or bizarre pajama bottoms to create soft collars, splints, etc. for their patient.
 Such behavior is entirely encouraged.